I will save you years of confusion and failure right now, so listen very carefully.

 What other people are doing is meaningless to you.

-You can take inspiration from others, but that’s about it.
-Don’t lose sight of what really matters.
+You can take inspiration from others, sure.
+But don’t lose sight of what really matters.

 Focus on you!
 Your body!
 Your training!
 Your diet!
+Your journey!
 YOUR RESULTS!

 Have enough self-respect to go your own way.

 And yeah, you guessed it.
-The best damn you is in the best damn shape of your life.
+The best damn you is in the best damn shape.

 There are two drivers of physical transformation.
 Two elements you must master in order to get in awe-inspiring shape and unleash your ultimate self.